BarlowR/BarlowR.github.io/content/projects/Outdoor_Gear/Synthetic_Quilts/Synthetic_Quilts.md

 <br>
 ## Use Notes

 I'm psyched with how these all turned out.
 Mine packs down to roughly the size of a Nalgene bottle, and Maggie's is much, much smaller than her other bag.
-We took a trip to Ventana over new years's eve, and we camped the night in a stream where it was damp and maybe ~40f.
+We took a trip to Ventana over new years's eve, and we camped the night in a valley where it was damp and maybe ~40f.
 Maggie said that she was warm and toasty!

 {%- include photo.html
     path="photos/maggietrip.jpg"